adityaastro2004/stick-hero/README.md

 # Stick Hero Game Clone

 This repository contains a clone of the popular mobile game "Stick Hero".
-The goal of the game is to help the hero cross from one platform to another by stretching a stick.
+The game aims to help the hero cross by stretching a stick from one platform to another.
 The longer the stick, the further the hero can go.
 The game challenges your precision and timing skills.

 ## Features